IRamNoc/iznes/directives/user-tour/readme.md

             // Name of the stage which must match the id of the div wrapping the child element in the HTML

             title: 'string',
-            // Title displayed on the tour stage signpost
+            // Title displayed on the tour stage signpost.
+This will be passed through the translation service

             text: 'string',
-            // Text displayed on the tour stage signpost
+            // Text displayed on the tour stage signpost.
+This will be passed through the translation service

             mustComplete?: () => {};
             // Pass a callback function that returns a boolean to determine if a user can move past this stage.